nathanberry97/personalWebsite/posts/goBeyondStatic.md

 The next task was to update the files to support the template packages I was using, I'm just going to cover the HTML files in this post.
-To dynamically generate a list of blog posts, I updated my HTML files to use Go templates.
 The following snippet loops through the posts and inserts their details into the HTML: